HTTP-APIs/http-apis.github.io/pages/GSoC-22.md

 * "Credit Risk track": explore the possibility of federated learning calculations on NPL data (adapting this [project](https://github.com/open-risk/openLGD))
 * Anything proposed by the contributors that fits the activities of the Community

-The contributors will present a proposal that covers two or more of these "tracks" will be considered for the Program.
+The candidates that present a proposal covering two or more of these "tracks" will be considered for the Program.
 The mentors will select two candidates to achieve the best results in these subjects.

 ## Improvements to the stack